MaxwellBoecker/Top100Movies/README.md

 # Top100Movies
+Top 100 movies allows user to search movies from TMDB and add them to teir list of favorites.
+They can also remove the movies from favorites.
+Soon a user search feature will be possible to view other profiles.
+Also, profile editing and features such as bio will ba available on the profile tab.
 This is a project that I am using to practice writing tests as well as performing back-end CRUD operations with a PostgreSQL database.
+And authentication with Google OAuth2.
 The next steps are to write tests for all routes and DB functions, eventually tests for the (very basic) front-end as well.
 Then I will focus on optimizing my queries.